 Environmental Champion Awards

 Through its Environmental Champions Awards, The Rockfall Foundation recognizes individuals and groups to highlight their contributions to the region in the area of natural resource preservation, conservation, restoration, or education.
 The Tom ODell Distinguished Service Award* is given for outstanding life-long accomplishments.
 Certificates of Appreciation are awarded to recognize significant programs and projects.
-Nominations for 2020 will open in the summer.
-Selected awardees will be honored at the fall 2020 Annual Meeting, Awards & Grants Celebration.
+Nominations for 2020 are closed.
+Selected recipients will be honored at our October 8, 2020 Awards & Grants Celebration.

 The focus areas include: